Symbolic Summation of Multivariate Rational Functions: Introduction

-Symbolic summation is a classical and active research topic in symbolic computation, whose central problem is evaluating and simplifying different types of sums arising from combinatorics and theoretical physics~\cite{Schneider2006, Schneider2012} and other areas.
-For a given sequence in a certain specific class, the indefinite summation problem (in the univariate case) is to determine whether the given sequence is the difference of another sequence in the same class, which is a discrete analogue of indefinite integration problem.
-For instance, $-1/(n^2+n)$ is the difference of $1/n$, but $1/n$ is not the difference of any rational sequence.
-The definite summation problem is to find a closed form for the sum $\sum_{i=a}^{b-1} f(i)$ assuming that the function $f(x)$ is well-defined in the interval $[a, b]$.
+Symbolic summation is a classical and active research topic in symbolic computation~\cite{MCA2003}, whose central problem is evaluating and simplifying different types of sums arising from combinatorics~\cite{PWZbook1996, KauersPaule2011, Koepf2014}, computer science~\cite{GKP1994}, theoretical physics~\cite{Schneider2006, Schneider2012} and other areas.
+Similar to the integration case, there are two types of summation problems: one is the indefinite summation problem, and the other is the definite summation problem.
 The two summation problems are connected by the discrete Leibniz--Newton formula.
-Since the early 1970s, efficient algorithms have been developed for symbolic summation~\cite[Chapter 23]{MCA2003}.
+In the early days, methods for symbolic summation were mainly summarized in calculus of finite differences (for instance one can see the books~\cite{Boole2009, Jordan1965}).
+Since the early 1970s, efficient symbolic algorithms have been developed for symbolic summation~\cite[Chapter 23]{MCA2003}.
 Abramov's algorithm~\cite{Abramov1971, Abramov1975, Abramov1995b} solves the indefinite summation problem for univariate rational functions.
-A Hermite-like reduction algorithm for rational summation was developed by Paule via greatest factorial factorizations in~\cite{Paule1995b, Pirastu1995b, Matusevich2000, AshCatoiu2005}.
+The classical Hermite reduction for symbolic integration of rational functions was extended to the summation case by Paule via greatest factorial factorizations in~\cite{Paule1995b} with more developments in~\cite{Pirastu1995b, Matusevich2000, AshCatoiu2005}.
 The indefinite summation problem for hypergeometric terms is handled by Gosper's algorithm~\cite{Gosper1978}.
-For sequences in a general difference field, the corresponding problem is studied by Karr in~\cite{Karr1981, Karr1985} with significant improvements by Schneider~\cite{Schneider2004} and recent fruitful applications in Quantum Field Theory~\cite{Schneider2012, Schneider2013QFT}.
-Most of existing complete algorithms are mainly applicable to the summation problem with univariate inputs.
-A long-term project in symbolic computation is to developing theories, algorithms and softwares for symbolic summation of multivariate functions.
-In the multivariate case, the stimulating problem was first raised by Andrews and Paule in~\cite{Andrews1993}:
+For sequences in a general difference field, the corresponding problem was studied by Karr in~\cite{Karr1981, Karr1985} with significant improvements by Schneider~\cite{Schneider2004} and recent fruitful applications in quantum field theory~\cite{Schneider2012, Schneider2013QFT}.
+Most of the existing complete algorithms are mainly applicable to the problem with univariate inputs.
+A long-term project in symbolic computation proposed by Andrews and Paule in~\cite{Andrews1993} is to develop theories, algorithms and software for symbolic summation of multivariate functions.
+Along this way, some algorithms have been developed to deal with a special class of double sums~\cite{ChenHouMu2006} and binomial multiple sums~\cite{BostanLairezSalvy2017}.
+One of the long standing open problems in this project is developing the multivariate version of Gosper's algorithm (see Problem 5.1 in~\cite{ChenKauers2017}).